Childproofing Your Home: The Ultimate Guide

 Once your baby starts scooting, rolling, crawling, pulling themselves up, and walking around, you'll soon realize why babyproofing is an essential step in preparing a safe and stress-free household!

-We solicited advice from our 22,000+ Facebook and Twitter followers and pulled together this list of childproofing ideas for your home.
-Three hundred and twelve ideas were submitted us!
-Some of the ideas were amazing and can be done for free, some ideas required inexpensive products, and some were just plain bad!
+We solicited advice from our 22,000+ Facebook and Twitter followers and pulled together this comprehensive list of childproofing ideas for your home.
+Check out our table of contents to select an area of the home, and get started!

 The kitchen is probably the most important place to begin your childproofing journey.
 The most important risks arise from the cabinets, drawers, oven doors, dishwasher doors, oven and stove knobs and buttons, refrigerator doors and water/ice dispensers, and anything on the counter that's within arm's reach.